LangLangBart/gh-find-code/readme.md

 ### Editor
-- The extension uses the `EDITOR` environment variable to determine in which editor the selected file will be opened, works with `nano`, `nvim/vi/vim` and `VSCode/VSCodium`.
+- The extension uses the `EDITOR` environment variable to determine in which editor the selected file will be opened, works with `nano`, `nvim/vi/vim`,  and `VSCode/VSCodium`.
-- The code from opened files is held temporarily and gets removed when this program ends.
+- The code from opened files is stored temporarily and is removed when the program ends.

 ```sh
 # Set the editor to Visual Studio Code